1,000+ Opportunities

 If the personnel listed on any current grant records have changed (such as Project Director or Authorizing Official), please submit a Grant Change Form in SmartSimple to update.

-Based on current listing details, eligibility includes: Individuals, artists, and organizations in Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals, artists, and organizations in Michigan.
+Confirm the full requirements in the official notice before applying.